PrestaShopCorp/puik/docs/vitepress/src/vue-components/table.md

 # Table

-Like an HTML table element, a WAI-ARIA table is a static tabular structure containing one or more rows that each contain one or more cells; it is not an interactive widget.
+A `table` is a static tabular structure containing one or more rows that each contain one or more cells; it is not an interactive widget.
 Thus, its cells are not focusable or selectable.
 The grid pattern is used to make an interactive widget that has a tabular structure.

 ## Overview